mgmoewin/my_porfolio/README.md

 </p>

 <p align="center">
-  A responsive personal portfolio website built with Flutter to showcase my projects, skills, and professional experience.
+  A responsive personal portfolio website built with Flutter to showcase my projects, and skills.
 </p>

 ---